 We and other national partners including ADCS are raising ongoing funding issues.
 LGA lead members met the Immigration Minister on 22 November to raise ongoing concerns around funding, lack of fostering capacity and the resulting upward pressure on independent foster agency prices.
 They also fed back worries about new arrivals who may not be looked after long enough to qualify for leaving care support and the need to prevent children going missing.

 The rates were set on the basis of analysis by the Home Office of financial information from local authorities of the costs of caring for unaccompanied children.
-Local authorities will want to include the full costs of support in any grant claims to ensure the forthcoming review of funding is based on detailed information on the support provided for this cohort of children to ensure their needs can be met.

 The Controlling Migration Fund